fdumso/dm_pj1_proposition_parser/README.md

 # Proposition parser

-## Intro
+## Intro.
 This is a proposition parser program for discrete math class lab.

-## File Structure
+## Package Structure
 src/    source code
-input.txt   propositions for parsing output.txt  parsing result
+input.txt   propositions for parsing
+output.txt  parsing result
 README.md   this file
 .gitignore  git ignore file

 ## Implementation
 Using stack, class Parser read the proposition string from left to right and split it into small propositions recursively.